dragonmeteor/dijkstra-impl/README.md

 ## Program Specification

 An implementation must be invocable from the command line.
-The program should take two inputs: the input file name and the output file name.
+The program should take one inputs, which is the name of the input file.
+It must write output to the standard output.

 ## Languages with Implementations